aijazafzaal/API-Requests/README.md

 In JSON Placeholder file:
 1. We extract all posts and comments from the server (https://jsonplaceholder.typicode.com/
-2.Convert the .json format into pandas data frame.
+2. Convert the .json format into pandas data frame.
 3. Insert the data frame into the corresponding table in the postgreSQL database.